Chart Color Schemes

 An assessment of population growth drivers in Middle Park reveals an overall ranking slightly below national averages considering recent, and medium term trends

-As of November 2025, the estimated population of Middle Park (Vic.) is around 4,222 people.
-This figure reflects an increase of 222 individuals since the 2021 Census, which reported a population of 4,000.
-The increase is inferred from AreaSearch's estimation of 4,213 residents based on the latest ABS ERP data release in June 2024 and three additional validated new addresses since the Census date.
-This results in a density ratio of approximately 4,967 persons per square kilometer, placing Middle Park (Vic.) within the top 10% of national locations assessed by AreaSearch.
-Over the past decade, from 2015 to 2025, Middle Park (Vic.) has exhibited resilient growth patterns with a compound annual growth rate of 1.3%, outperforming its SA3 area.
-Recent population growth was primarily driven by overseas migration, contributing approximately 86% of overall population gains.
+As of Nov 2025, the Middle Park (Vic.) statistical area (Lv2) has an estimated population of around 4,236 people.
+This reflects a growth of 236 individuals since the 2021 Census, which reported a population of 4,000 people in the area.
+The current resident population estimate of 4,221 is based on AreaSearch's analysis of the latest ERP data release by the ABS (June 2024), with an additional 3 validated new addresses since the Census date contributing to this figure.
+This results in a population density ratio of 4,983 persons per square kilometer, placing Middle Park (Vic.) in the top 10% of national locations assessed by AreaSearch.
+Over the past decade, from 2015 to 2025, Middle Park (Vic.) has shown resilient growth patterns with a compound annual growth rate of 1.3%, outperforming its SA3 area.
+Overseas migration drove population growth in the area, contributing approximately 86.0% of overall population gains during recent periods.

 Frequently Asked Questions - Population